rubikwave/rubikans-guidelines/README.md

         isSet, isVisible, isFinished, isFound, isOpen

+14. *can* & *has* prefix should be used for boolean probabilities.

+        canExpandBar, canViewDetails, hasContextMenu, hasModal

-14. Plural form should be used on names representing a collection of objects.
+15. Plural form should be used on names representing a collection of objects.

         Collection<Point>  points;
         int[]              values;